BenjaminUrquhart/Forget/README.md

 This is a generated "Hello, world" program in Forget.
 ```
+// Remove these comments to run the program

-Pushes constants to the stack
+// Pushes constants to the stack
 const 0x0 10;
 const 0x1 33;
 const 0x2 100;